jregio/ML-Practice-Projects/README.md

 **Iris Classification (3/24/22)**

-The Iris dataset was obtained from the UCI Machine Learning repository.
+The Iris dataset was obtained from the UCI Machine Learning repository ([Fisher and Marshall](https://archive.ics.uci.edu/ml/datasets/Iris)).
 Features of the plant were used to classify the species.

 Logistic regression was implemented along with regularization.
 Validation set was used to tune regularization hyperparameter.